sahil7272p/Weather-App/README.md

 ⚠️ **Important Notes**
 All Rights Reserved © 2025 | *Sahil*

 This project is built for educational purposes only.

 🔒 No reuse or redistribution of source code without explicit permission.

 📩 Contact: [sahilmarwal81@gmail.com](mailto:sahilmarwal81@gmail.com)

----

 📌 **Why This Project Matters**
 ✅ Demonstrates REST API integration

 ✅ Combines frontend, backend & UI logic

 ✅ Fully functional real-world weather tracker

 ✅ Great practice for Java EE (JSP + Servlet)

----

-Let me know if you'd like the same in **Markdown (.md)** format or want it embedded in your GitHub repo directly!